litestar-org/litestar/docs/usage/0-the-starlite-app/4-logging.md

 ## Subclass Logging Configs

-You can easily create you own `LoggingConfig` class by subclassing `starlite.config.logging.BaseLoggingConfig` and implementing the `configure` method.
+You can easily create you own `LoggingConfig` class by subclassing [`BaseLoggingConfig`][starlite.config.logging.BaseLoggingConfig] and implementing the `configure` method.